The DMA Employee Life Cycle

 I am from a country outside of the US and Canada, can DMA support my Visa?

 No. We are not a sponsoring organization of work visas from countries outside our business regions.
-DMA can only support Canadian citizens who would like to work at our Canadian sites, and US citizens who would like to work at our locations in the states.
+DMA can only support Canadian citizens who would like to work at our Canadian sites, and US citizens who would like to work at our locations in the United States.
+Employees with dual Canadian/US citizenship may work in both countries.
+Digital Media Academy does NOT provide paperwork or support for the visa process.